 There was substantial spiking in the air data.
 It remains somewhat problematic to filter the "bad" data out of these observations.
 Using the relative wind and a 45° window around dead ahead gives a resonable subset of data.
-There are some low values that are rejected with this criteria.
-There are a total of 439 air observations, we reject 264, leaving 175.
-Since there is an apparent land effect on the air data, the mean is not significant.
+Note though, that there are many reasonable values which were rejected by this same criteria.
+There are a total of 539 air observations, we reject 362, resulting in 177 records meeting the acceptance criteria.
+The average is not meaningful due to the strong latitudinal gradient and the effect of land as the ship moves north of Cape Horn.